Winzarten/SecondMonitor/README.md

 ## Future Plans
  - [x] Telemetry - Allow the application to track and view advanced telemetry for individual laps.
+ - [x] Client/Server - Ability to show second monitor on different computer than the simulator is running.
  - [ ] Improve Telemetry Viewer
- - [ ] Client/Server - Ability to show second monitor on different computer than the simulator is running.
  - [ ] F1 2018 Support

 ## Support